tcsc/levity/doc/design.md

 Ideally, both the client and server will have a configuration option to trust an arbitrary CA in order to run automated tests.
 Note that this specified CA *may* be hardcoded into the client and server binaries, depending on the time available for implementation.
 This is obviously something that would not be allowed in a production system.

-Time permitting, the project makefile will provide a target to generate both the CD root certificates and derived client & server certificates from scratch.
+Time permitting, the project makefile will provide a target to generate both the CA root certificates and derived client & server certificates from scratch.

 ## Implementation Details